AbelHristodor/ideas/README.md

-# ideas
+# Ideas
-It's a repo with my ideas and python projects
+It's a repo with my ideas and python projects.